immich-app/immich/docs/docs/features/command-line-interface.md

 ## Installation (Docker)

-If npm is not available on your system you can try the docker version
+If npm is not available on your system you can try the Docker version

 ```bash
 docker run -it -v "$(pwd)":/import:ro -e IMMICH_API_KEY=https://your-immich-instance/api -e IMMICH_API_KEY=your-api-key ghcr.io/immich-app/immich-cli:latest